padreati/rapaio/README.md

 Currently the code can be classified into three categories of code maturity:

-* __Definitive__ - This category includes all the code which has a stable API and it was covered carefully with tests, usually with a percentage over 95%
+* __Definitive__ - This category includes all the code which has a stable API and it was covered carefully with tests, usually with a percentage over 90%
-* __Stable__ - This category includes all the code which is stable but it is not yet covered properly at a production required level.
 * __Experimental__ - All the code found under the package `rapaio.experimental`.
 This includes drafts and untested code, which can be used, but production tools cannot rely on this code.
 Usually, when code migrates outside the experimental package, API can change and sometimes even the philosophy behind the implementation.